Field-level vs entry-level localization

 Field-level localization and entry-level localization are the most common ways that users set up localization within Contentful, but what is the difference between the two?
 Why would you use one over the other?
 This article will help demystify these localization strategies so you can choose the ideal approach for your project.

-Need an introduction to localization and translation in Contentful?
+Need an introduction to localization in Contentful?
 See our article about it here.

 Content type-level and space-level localization are also possible.
 While they offer more flexibility than either field-level or entry-level localization, they also require much more overhead and maintenance.
 As a result, they exceed the scope of this article, but you can find out more about those approaches in our developer documentation here.